 The fusion of technology and education (techeducation) is paving the way for a better and more inclusive future.
 As such, education technology makes learning easier, much more streamlined, and even fun.

-The rise of new technological developments within the learning industry has gained the interest from those not just within the educational sector, but from investors and business leaders alike.
+The rise of new technological developments within the learning industry has gained interest from those not just within the educational sector but from investors and business leaders alike.

-According to EdSurge, there was $1.7 billion invested by venture capital funds into the EdTech market in 2019 across 105 deals in the United States alone and most of these investments were dominated by large Series C investments.
+According to EdSurge, there was $1.7 billion invested by venture capital funds into the EdTech market in 2019 across 105 deals in the United States alone.
+Most of these investments were dominated by large Series C investments.

-When looking at publicly traded education companies, as of January of 2019, there are 29 companies that total $71.0 billion in market capitalization in the United States.
+When looking at publicly-traded education companies, as of January 2019, there are 29 companies that total $71.0 billion in market capitalization in the United States.

 From a global perspective, HolonIQ reported that there was a $7.0 billion global education venture capital funding in 2019.
 If we look further and include learning technology suppliers, Metaari reports there was $18.7 billion of global private investment in 2019.

-The term ‘EdTech’ refers to educational technology that is being used to help educators and schools facilitate and aid in their teaching to students in new and fascinating ways.
+The term ‘EdTech’ refers to educational technology used to help educators and schools facilitate and aid in their teaching to students in new and fascinating ways.
 In other words, EdTech is the use of any form of technological process to improve education.